Child Care Grant payments 2021/22

 The maximum CCG for 21/22 is:

 - up to £179.62 a week for one child, or up to 85% of their costs (whichever is lower)

 - up to £307.95 a week for two or more children, or up to 85% of their costs (whichever is lower)

 Any remaining childcare costs will have to be paid by the student.

 All Dependants Grants are means tested, taking into account:

 Childcare Grant won’t affect any income-related benefits.
 You must not be in receipt of the Childcare Element of the Working Tax Credit, the Childcare Element Universal Credit, the HMRC tax free childcare or the NHS funded childcare grants at the same time as the Childcare Grant.

-To qualify for Childcare Grant the following must apply:
+To qualify for CCG the following must apply:

 - studying a full-time undergraduate, Initial Teacher Training (ITT) or Postgraduate Certificate in Education (PGCE) course